nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - Providing special characters and indices out of the range of the number of expenditures in the expenditure list are invalid.

 ### 4.7.
-Marking a lend or borrow expenditure record
+Marking an accommodation or tuition record

-Marks an existing lend or borrow expenditure in the expenditure list as completed.
+Marks an existing accommodation or tuition expenditure in the expenditure list as completed.

 **Format:** `mark INDEX`